 The first course in the High Performer Development Series explores foundational skills for professionalism, such as personal selling, relationships, goal setting, writing, and focus management.
 Highlights and reinforces the importance of the liberal arts and Franciscan values as related to high performers.
-Requirements include the Major Fields Test, Iliad Business Simulation, and job shadowing experience coordinated by Career Services.
+Requirements include the Major Fields Test (business majors only) and the Iliad Soft Skills Assessment.
 This is a Pass/Fail course.